|

 The story so far

-In spring 2008 WCF entered into an agreement with Natural England to manage part of the Wye National Nature Reserve (NNR).
-In grazing the NNR, WCF are producing ‘local food for local people’ and maintaining the chalk grassland upon which rare and endangered species such as the Black Veined Moth and Lady Orchid depend.
+In spring 2008 WCF entered into an agreement with Natural England to manage part of the Wye National Nature Reserve.
+In grazing the NNR, WCF livestock are playing a crucial role in maintaining the chalk grassland upon which rare and endangered species such as the Black Veined Moth and Lady Orchid depend.

 Ways to become involved